AltSysrq/crymap/book/src/imap.md

 ## Mailboxes

 All mailboxes other than `INBOX` may have children.
-Nesting depth is dependent on the host operating system's maximum path length.
+Nesting depth is limited only by the maximum IMAP command line length.

 Mailbox names may not contain `%`, `*`, `\`, `/`, control characters or one of a few Unicode control characters, and may not begin with `.` or `#`.